-Parma ham (also known as prosciutto crudo di Parma) it’s a delicious ham that’s been salted for several weeks, rather than cooked, and that is left ageing at least for 12-18 months.
+Parma ham (prosciutto crudo di Parma) it’s a delicious ham that’s been salted for several weeks, rather than cooked, and that is left ageing at least for 12-18 months.
 It has a melt-in-your-mouth texture, and it’s made — of course! — in Parma.

-Mortadella is an oversized Italian sausage made of finely hashed or ground, heat-cured pork sausage, which incorporates at least 15% small cubes of pork fat (principally the hard fat from the neck of the pig).
+Mortadella is an oversized Italian sausage made of finely hashed or ground, heat-cured pork sausage.
+It incorporates at least 15% small cubes of pork fat (principally the hard fat from the neck).
 It is flavored with spices, including whole or ground black pepper, myrtle berries, nutmeg and pistachios.

 Culatello is the ‘king’ of Italian cured meats.
-Made from the highly prized “rump” of the same rear hind leg of pork as normally chosen for the best Parma ham.
-Culatello is salted, massaged and carefully cured and airdried for a minimum of 1 year.
-Culatello offers a finer, more intense flavour than prosciutto and it really needs to be tried in order to understand just how superb it is.
+It’s made from the highly prized “rump” of the same rear hind leg of pork, normally chosen for the best Parma ham.
+Culatello is salted, massaged and carefully cured and air dried for a minimum of 1 year.
+Culatello offers a finer, more intense flavor than prosciutto and it really needs to be tried in order to understand just how superb it is.

 Parmigiano Reggiano: everybody knows the Parmigiano (called Parmesan in English after the French name for it)!
-It’s a hard, granular cheese, cooked but not pressed, named after the producing areas near Parma, Reggio Emilia, Modena and Bologna.
+It’s a hard, granular cheese, cooked but not pressed, named after the producing areas near Parma.
 You can eat it grated on your pasta or in small pieces or as in ingredient of your risotto (“risotto alla Parmigiana”).
 It’s a real delicacy when served with some drops of balsamic vinegar.